Carreau/ipython-wiki/Dev:-Javascript-Events.md

 #### status_started.Kernel

-The kernel has been started (either through Kernel or Session but is not necessarily connected yet)
+The kernel has been started, but a connection to it has not necessarily been established yet.

+* The kernel has been successfully started through `/api/kernels`
+* The kernel has been successfully restarted through `/api/kernels`
+* The kernel has been successfully started through `/api/sessions`

 #### status_connected.Kernel